A biodiversity and climate action network for the South Hams in South Devon

 - Helping link action groups for the sharing of ideas, occasional pooling of resources, and support for new groups.

 - Does your parish have an action group?
 If not, we’re happy to share our experience.
 See About page for contact details.

 Hover mouse over map.
 Parishes with action groups light up.
-Click for contact and overview information for each community group.
+Click for information and links.
+Shading to be added to indicate parishes with groups.